tidb-incubator/tidis/docs/tidis-introduction.md

 ## TLS/SSL support

-TLS/SSL encryption is necessary for security, especially in public access envrionment, such as providing cloud services in AWS, GCP or Azure cloud.
+TLS/SSL encryption is necessary for security, especially in public access environment, such as providing cloud services in AWS, GCP or Azure cloud.

 `Tidis` support `one-way` and `two-way` TLS authentication handshake.
-In `one-way` authentication, you can use the ca certificate and password for security transport and authticate.
+In `one-way` authentication, you can use the ca certificate and password for security transport and authenticate.
 If you choose `two-way` authentication, it is safe using ca certificate with client-side key and certificate without password.

 ## Global transaction

-Thanks to the global transaction mechanism in `TiKV` cluster, `Tidis` can support the global transaction easily.
+Thanks to the global transaction mechanism in `TiKV` cluster, `Tidis` can support global transaction easily.
 Use `MULTI/EXEC/DISCARD` command just like `Redis Cluster` but without caring about the `CROSSSLOT` error, just use it like a single `Redis` instance.

-In `Tidis`, there are two kinds of transaction models, `optimistic` and `perssimistic` models.
+In `Tidis`, there are two kinds of transaction models, `optimistic` and `pessimistic` models.

-Perssimistic transaction is prefered when you have a lot hot-key writes in parallel.
+Pessimistic transaction is prefered when you have many concurrent writes to limited hot keys.
 Otherwise, you should use optimistic transaction instead for better performance.

-You can refer to the documents in TiDB [optimistic transaction](https://docs.pingcap.com/tidb/dev/optimistic-transaction) and [perssimistic transaction](https://docs.pingcap.com/tidb/dev/perssimistic-transaction).
+You can refer to the documents in TiDB [optimistic transaction](https://docs.pingcap.com/tidb/dev/optimistic-transaction) and [pessimistic transaction](https://docs.pingcap.com/tidb/dev/pessimistic-transaction).

 In addition, the `1pc` and `async commit` options are helpful for better performance in most use cases.
 You can refer to the documents in PingCAP blog [AsyncCommit, the Accelerator for Transaction Commit in TiDB 5.0](https://www.pingcap.com/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5-0/) for details.